 The Modbus messages travel between Master and Slave and indicate the function or purpose of the request.
 Messages are returned to the Master from the Slave with the requested data or an indication that the function has been performed.
 Modbus messages are coded differently for the RTU and ASCII transmission modes of the protocol.
 This makes the two protocols incompatible with each other.

-Modbus devices contain coils which perform discrete on/off operations and registers which hold data.
+Modbus devices contain coils that perform discrete on/off operations and registers which hold data.
 Function codes can request actions such as writing to a coil or reading or writing to a device’s registers.

 The ability to decode Modbus messages is vital when trying to track down communication issues in a Modbus network implementation.
-Using an application like Serial Port Monitor lets you see exactly what is going on between devices and swiftly take corrective action if needed.
-If you work with serial devices and the Modbus protocol, you really need to try the tool and see how it can help you and your organization.
+If you work with serial devices and the Modbus protocol - Serial Port Monitor lets you see exactly what is going on between devices and swiftly take corrective action if needed.

 This professional-grade Modbus protocol decoder is packed with many other features that make it a great tool for monitoring any type of serial communication.
 Here are some highlights from the software application’s extensive feature list: